 Content Map Terms

-How often your baby needs to eat will depend on your baby's age and how hungry he or she is at that moment.
-As your newborn grows, you can try these tips:
+How often your baby needs to eat will depend on your baby's age and how hungry they are at that moment.
+Here are some things to expect or try as your newborn grows.

-- At about 3 weeks, you can try delaying feeding for a short time by cuddling or talking with your newborn.
-Your newborn's nervous system is mature enough that he or she can wait longer between feedings and interact with you more at this age.
-Take cues from your baby.
-Don't force your baby to engage with you when he or she is not responding and appears to be very hungry.
+At about 3 weeks, you can try to delay feeding for a short time by cuddling or talking with your newborn.
+Your newborn's nervous system is mature enough that they can wait longer between feedings and interact with you more at this age.
+But take cues from your baby.
+Don't force your baby to interact when they are not engaging with you or seem very hungry.

-At age 6 months, most babies can start to eat solid foods.
-This complements breast milk or formula.
-Try to be patient as your baby experiments and learns new eating skills like chewing and using cups and utensils.
+- Try to be patient as your baby experiments and learns new skills like chewing and using a spoon.